KesneyFerro/VAPOR/README.md

 ## Technical Overview

-VAPOR is structured as a modular system for processing and analyzing video data, with an initial focus on the impact of video quality (specifically blur) on 3D reconstruction quality.
-The system implements several key components:
+VAPOR is structured as a modular system with shared core utilities for processing and analyzing video data.
+The system implements several key components with an initial focus on the impact of video quality (specifically blur) on 3D reconstruction quality.

+### Core Architecture

+The blur module features a unified **core architecture** that provides specialized utilities for blur processing:

+- **blur/core/effects/**: Unified blur effects engine with 6+ blur types and configurable intensities
+- **blur/core/video/**: Video processing utilities (extraction, reconstruction, configuration)
+- **blur/core/image/**: Image processing utilities with advanced diagonal corner detection
+- **blur/core/utils.py**: Common pipeline utilities and path management

+This architecture eliminates code duplication within the blur module and ensures consistent behavior.
+Legacy modules have been cleaned up to redirect to blur.core implementations.

 ### 1. Blur Generation and Analysis Pipeline

-The blur module provides a systematic approach to generating controlled blur effects on video frames.
-This is essential for evaluating deblurring algorithms and analyzing how different types of blur affect reconstruction quality.
+The blur module provides a systematic approach to generating controlled blur effects on video frames using the shared blur.core utilities.
 The implemented blur types include:

 - **Gaussian Blur**: Simulates lens defocus with a normal distribution kernel
-- **Motion Blur**: Simulates camera or object movement during exposure
+- **Motion Blur**: Simulates camera or object movement with random angles
 - **Out-of-Focus Blur**: Simulates optical defocus with a circular kernel
 - **Average Blur**: Simple box filter blur
 - **Median Blur**: Non-linear blur that preserves edges